Tarsal Tunnel Syndrome

 Tarsal tunnel syndrome is when an individual may feel pain or numbness/tingling in their foot.
 Either compression or irritation causes this condition to the posterior tibial nerve, a nerve that branches off the sciatic nerve and is located near the ankle.
-The tarsal tunnel is a small pathway, made up of bone and other soft tissues, that the posterior tibial nerve travels through (along with blood vessels).
-If the space of this pathway decreases or causes irritation to the nerve, it can lead to this condition.
+The tarsal tunnel is a small pathway made up of bone and other soft tissues that the posterior tibial nerve travels through (along with blood vessels).
+If this pathway’s space decreases or causes irritation to the nerve, it can lead to this condition.
 Pain in the foot will tend to worsen with standing, walking, and running due to increased pressure to the tibial nerve.

 Symptoms of Tarsal Tunnel Syndrome

 Individuals with tarsal tunnel syndrome may feel pain along the path of the tibial nerve (inside the ankle) and experience pain around their heel or the bottom of their foot.
 This condition can create problems with day to day activities, including walking and standing.
 It can also limit athletes and prevent them from participating in their specific events or game.
 Symptoms can vary but may include: